saramgsilva/NotificationHubs/README.md

-Build the project
+:black_medium_square: Build the project
 ================

 To develop on this project, just clone the project to your computer, package restore is enable so build the solution first, if you get any errors try to build again and if necessary close the solution and open again to load the references.

-Contributions
+:black_medium_square: Contributions
 ================

-[Sara Silva aka saramgsilva](https://twitter.com/saramgsilva) [Edgar Clérigo](https://twitter.com/clerigo)
+[Sara Silva aka saramgsilva](https://twitter.com/saramgsilva)

+[Edgar Clérigo](https://twitter.com/clerigo)

-Contribute
+:black_medium_square: Contribute
 ================

 Everbody is welcome to contribute, it cloud be interesting to have IOS Native and Android Native support, or even backend using others programming languages.